MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/11-deploy-azure-database-using-template.md

     ![Picture 3](../images/dp300-lab11-img3.png)

+    > **Congratulations!** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
-    > **Congratulations!** You have successfully completed this task.
-Please validate your progress by clicking on (...) icon from upper right corner of lab guide section and switch to Lab Validation tab and then click on Validate button for the respective task.
+    1. Click the (...) icon located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+    2. Hit the Validate button for the corresponding task.If you receive a success message, you can proceed to the next task.
+    3. If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+    4. If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

 You've just seen how, with a single click on an Azure Resource Manager template link, you can easily create both an Azure SQL server and database.